-You should carefully consider the risks and uncertainties described below and the other information in the Annual Report on Form 10-K before making an investment in our common stock.
+You should carefully consider the risks and uncertainties described below and the other information in this Annual Report before making an investment in our common stock.
 Our business, financial condition, results of operations, or prospects could be materially and adversely affected if any of these risks occurs, and as a result, the market price of our common stock could decline and you could lose all or part of your investment.
-This Annual Report on Form 10-K also contains forward-looking statements that involve risks and uncertainties.
+This Annual Report also contains forward-looking statements that involve risks and uncertainties.
 See "Special Note Regarding Forward-Looking Statements."
 Our actual results could differ materially and adversely from those anticipated in these forward-looking statements as a result of certain factors, including those set forth below.